 Mr McKee concluded: “Having this additional machining capacity helps us to be a little bit different from our competitors, as we feel it is important to have the ability to make products, not just supply them.

-“We are now seen as a ‘one-stop shop’ and can cater for more customers and their individual needs.”
+“We are now seen as ‘one-stop shop’ and can cater for more customers and their individual needs.”

 The 500 LR is the entry-level machine in XYZ’s range of linear-rail machining centres.